Sinus Surgery & You: Making the Right Choices

 - Sometimes referred to as Balloon sinus dilation (BSD)

-- Symptoms triggering the need for a BSD procedure are identical to those experienced by patients undergoing a standard functional endoscopic sinus surgery (FESS)
+- Symptoms triggering the need for a BSD procedure are the same or less severe than those experienced by patients undergoing a standard functional endoscopic sinus surgery (FESS)

-- Limited to the frontal, sphenoid, and maxillary sinuses only; usually patients who consider this option have a limited to moderate amount of complications involving these sinuses.
+- Limited to the frontal, sphenoid, and maxillary sinuses only; appropriate patients who consider this option have disease limited to these sinuses.

-- Patients with pansinus polyposis (polyps existing in all of the sinuses), severe fungal disease or connective tissue disease, or possible tumor(s) are advised not to undergo BSD as tissue is not removed by use of the balloon
+- Patients with ethmoid disease (very common) , pansinus polyposis (polyps existing in all of the sinuses), severe fungal disease or possible tumor(s) are not candidates for BSD alone as tissue is not removed by use of the balloon

-- There is a low complication rate, but the procedure is not without risks, which include tissue and mucosal shock, or trauma, subsequent infection, or possible eye injury or blindness
+- There is a low complication rate, but the procedure is not without risks, which include bleeding, subsequent infection, and possible eye injury or blindness

 - A return to work and normal activities is 2 days, on average, for those patients who select the in-office procedure